 Kootenai County offers its employees a comprehensive benefits package.
 The following is a brief description of the benefits currently offered to

 qualified employees of Kootenai County.
-In order to qualify for benefits, an employee must be a regular, full-time employee (scheduled to work 35+
+In order to qualify for all benefits, an employee must be a regular, full-time employee (scheduled to work 35+

 hours per week).

-Medical Benefits - Employees become eligible for medical benefits the first day of the month following sixty (60) days of employment.
+Medical Benefits - Employees become eligible for medical benefits the first day of the month following sixty (60) days of qualifying employment.

 Premiums includes medical, dental and vision insurance.
 The rates per month are as follows and are pre-taxed: